wangyuanbiubiubiu/ICE-BA-ros/README.md

 ## 5. Contribution
 You are very welcome to contribute to ICE-BA.
-Baidu requires the contributors to e-sign [CLA (Contributor License Agreement)](https://gist.github.com/tanzhongyibidu/6605bdef5f7bb03b9084dd8fed027037) before making a Pull Request.
-We have the CLA binding to Github so it will pop up before creating a PR.
+Baidu requires the contributors to e-sign [CLA (Contributor License Agreement)](https://gist.github.com/tanzhongyibidu/6605bdef5f7bb03b9084dd8fed027037) before making acc Pull Request.
+We have the CLA binding to Github so it will pop up before creating acc PR.